 Even after we no longer qualify as an emerging growth company, we may still qualify as a "smaller reporting company," which would allow us to continue to take advantage of many of the same exemptions from disclosure requirements, including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act and reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements.
-We cannot predict if investors will find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock price may be more volatile.
+We cannot predict if investors will find our common stock less attractive because we may rely on these exemptions.
+If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock price may be more volatile.